mbernste/mbernste.github.io/_posts/2020-06-13-self_information.md

 The self-information function
 -----------------

 It turns out that the five properties outlined above can only be satisfied by one function!
-That is function is simply:
+This function is simply:

 $$I(p) := -\log p$$